cydia2-online/iOS-17.5-Jailbreak/README.md

 ## Exciting Update!
 Cydia 2 Repositories Now Support iOS 17 - 17.5.1

 The Cydia 2 Repositories and sources offer a wide variety of iOS enhancements.
-The best part is you can enjoy all the repos without computer or iOS 17.5 full jailbreaking!
+The best part is you can enjoy all the repos without Mac or windows computer access.

 🚀 Tweaks: Enhance your device's functionality and appearance.